This course is designed to provide the Data Protection Officer with a full range of competencies to deliver their organisations GDPR compliance.

-In this course you will gain foundational knowledge on both broad and global concepts of privacy and data protection laws and practice.
+In the CIPP/E elements, you will gain foundational knowledge on both broad and global concepts of privacy and data protection laws and practice.
 You will learn common principles and approaches to privacy as well as understand the major privacy models employed around the globe.
 An introduction to information security concepts and information security management and governance will be covered including frameworks, controls, and identity and access management.
 You will also learn about online privacy as it relates to using personal information on websites and other internet-related technologies.

 This course delves into the context of European data protection law: origins, institutions and legislative framework; data protection concepts, principles and application, including processing criteria, obligations, data subject rights, confidentiality and security, notification requirements, international data transfers, and supervision and enforcement; and European data protection practices related to employment, surveillance, direct marketing and outsourcing.

-You will learn how to create a privacy programme at an organizational level, develop and implement a framework, and establish metrics to measure programme effectiveness.
+In the CIPM elements, you will learn how to create a privacy programme at an organizational level, develop and implement a framework, and establish metrics to measure programme effectiveness.
 In an interactive format applying practices to a real-world scenario, you will review privacy programme practices through the privacy life cycle: assess, protect, sustain and respond.

 The CIPP/E and CIPM designations are accredited under the internationally recognized ANSI/ISO standard 17024:2012, an acknowledgement of the quality and integrity of the programme.

 This four-day programme covers the principals of information privacy and privacy management for the EU GDPR

 Textbooks: European Data Protection: Law and Practice & Privacy Program Management: Tools for Managing Privacy Within Your Organization

 Days 1 & 2 are broken into 11 modules:

 Introduces key European data protection laws and regulatory bodies, describing the evolution toward a Harmonised European Legislative Framework.

 Module 2: Personal Data